ajrcarey/pdfium-render/README.md

 In addition to providing a more natural interface to Pdfium, `pdfium-render` differs from `pdfium-sys` in several other important ways:

-* `pdfium-render` uses `libloading` to late bind to a Pdfium library at run-time, whereas `pdfium-sys` binds to a library at compile-time.
-By binding to Pdfium at run-time instead of compile-time, `pdfium-render` can dynamically switch between bundled libraries and system libraries and provide idiomatic Rust error handling in situations where a Pdfium library is not available.
+* `pdfium-render` uses `libloading` to late bind to a Pdfium library at run-time, allowing for run-time selection of system-provided or bundled Pdfium libraries and providing idiomatic Rust error handling in situations where a Pdfium library is not available.
+This differs from `pdfium-sys` which early binds to a Pdfium library at compile-time; the application will crash if the library cannot be found at run-time.
 * Late binding to Pdfium means that `pdfium-render` can be compiled to WASM for running in a browser; this is not possible with `pdfium-sys`.
-* Pdfium is composed as a set of separate modules, each covering a different aspect of PDF creation, rendering, and editing. `pdfium-sys` only provides bindings for the subset of functions exposed by Pdfium's view module; `pdfium-render` aims to ultimately provide bindings to all non-interactive functions exposed by all Pdfium modules, including document creation and editing functions.
+* Pdfium itself is architected as a set of separate modules, each covering a different aspect of PDF creation, rendering, and editing. `pdfium-sys` only provides bindings for the subset of functions exposed by Pdfium's view module; `pdfium-render` aims to ultimately provide bindings to all non-interactive functions exposed by all Pdfium modules, including document creation and editing functions.
 This is a work in progress.
 * Pages rendered by Pdfium can be exported as instances of `Image::DynamicImage` for easy, idiomatic post-processing.